Contact Dermatitis: Synopsis

 Interpretation of Patch Test Reactions

-All patch tests must be interpreted in the light of the patient's clinical history and the morphology of the skin lesions.
+All patch tests must be interpreted in conjunction with the patient's clinical history and the morphology of the skin lesions.
 Positive patch tests may not be relevant to the patient's present clinical condition and may simply represent sensitization (click for picture).
-Sweat and moisture are important factors in the development of contact dermatitis, since they may be necessary to leach out allergen from the contact material.
-For this reason in some patients, skin lesions may only occur during hot weather.
+Sweat and moisture are important factors in the development of contact dermatitis by facilitating the allergen to leak out from the contact material.
+Therefore, in some patients, skin lesions may only occur during hot weather.

 Grading of Patch Tests